 Every cancer is different just as every patient is different.
-That’s why your cancer care team will develop a treatment plan that addresses you cancer AND your life circumstances.
-We care for the patient and their families as well as treat the disease, working with you to find treatment options that best suit your health goals and wishes.
+That is why your cancer care team will develop a treatment plan that addresses your cancer and your life circumstances.
+We care for patients and their families, as well as, treat the disease.
+We work with you to find treatment options that best meet your health goals and wishes.

-On this page, you’ll find general information about your cancer care.
-If you ever have any questions about your care, your health, or any other aspect of your cancer journey, jot the question down and discuss it with your cancer care team at your next appointment.
+On this page, you will find general information about your cancer care.
+If you ever have questions about your care, your health, or what to expect in your cancer journey, write the questions down so that you can discuss them with your cancer care team during your appointments.

 The most important member of your cancer care team is you.
-We encourage you and your family to ask questions and participate in discussion with your health care team.
-Patients who are more engaged in their own health care tend to have better results.
-We also advise that you continue to meet with your primary care provider (family doctor or nurse practitioner, etc.) regarding your treatment and overall health.
+We encourage you and your family to ask questions and participate in discussions with your health care team.
+Patients who are more involved in their own health care tend to have better results.
+We also advise that you continue to meet with your primary care provider (family doctor or nurse practitioner, etc.) regarding your treatment and for other health issues.

 If you require an aid to help you hear the voice of your doctor, nurse or health care team member, voice amplifiers are available at the Regional Cancer Centre.
 Please ask your health care team or one of the volunteers to provide you with a voice amplifier that you can use during your appointment.

 There are three major ways to treat cancer.
 You may need one of these treatments or a combination of them.
 You and your health care team will work together to develop a treatment plan that is best for you.